zenpaiang/wos-bot/README.md

 5. run the bot using `python bot.py` or `python3 bot.py`

 > [!TIP]
-> if you're on python3.13 and above, run `pip install -r requirements.txt --ignore-requires-python` for step 4 instead. this is a temporary workaround
+> if you're on python3.13 and above, run `pip install -r requirements.txt --ignore-requires-python` for step 4 instead. this is a temporary workaround.

 # configuration